Merchant Account Reserve

 If there is one element of credit card processing that is universally dreaded by all merchants, it may be the merchant account reserve.

 All merchant accounts present a certain amount of risk to processors and banks.
 You may be required to carry an account-level reserve to offset this risk.
-In simple terms, this a predetermined share of your funds held up-front by your acquiring bank.
+In simple terms, this is a predetermined share of your funds held up-front by your acquiring bank.

 Having this money set aside helps protect the acquirer against unforeseen losses.
-It insulates them against liability in the event of business failure, or a sudden surge in fraud or chargebacks.
-It makes sense, from the bank’s perspective.
+It insulates them against liability in the event of business failure or a sudden surge in fraud or chargebacks.
+It makes sense from the bank’s perspective.
 But, if you’re already dealing with the increased costs of a “high-risk” account, a merchant reserve will only add to your pain.

 What is a Merchant Account Reserve?